 As educators, we must listen to the students’ needs, and patiently steer them towards success.
 Allow failures and setbacks, but be there to pick up the pieces and forge ahead.
 Discovering what science really is, versus how it is portrayed on a one hour TV show, is a valuable lesson for students to experience first-hand.

 Are you an educator with a successful or innovative research program?
-Would you like to be featured in SSP’s blog?
 Please contact us!

 The Society for Science & the Public is unveiling a new National Leadership Council made up of alumni from the S

 WASHINGTON, DC – Today, the Society for Science & the Public unveiled a new National Leadership C